syncfusion-content/flutter-docs/Flutter/chart/getting-started.md

 {% endhighlight %}

-Additionally, you need to set label for each series using [`series.name`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartSeries/name.html) property, which will be displayed in corresponding legend.

 ![Legend in chart](images/getting-started/legend.jpg)

 ## Enable tooltip

-The tooltip is useful when you cannot display information by using the data labels due to space constraints.
-The tooltip can be enabled as depicted below.
+The tooltip is used when you cannot display information using the data labels due to space constraints.

-The [`tooltipBehavior`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/tooltipBehavior.html) property in chart is used to enable and customize the tooltip for all the series whereas the [`enableTooltip`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartSeries/enableTooltip.html) property in series used to toggle the tooltip visibility of each series.
+The [`tooltipBehavior`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/tooltipBehavior.html) property in chart is used to enable and customize the tooltip for all the series whereas the [`enableTooltip`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartSeries/enableTooltip.html) property in series is used to toggle the tooltip visibility of each series.
+The tooltip is enabled as demonstrated in the following code snippet.

 {% highlight dart %}